 - Origins Available:

-Norman Conquest brought to England in 1066.
+Newbroe is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Newbroe family lived in Warwickshire.
 Their name, however, is a reference to Newburgh, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
 The Newbroe surname is thought to be a habitational, taken on from a place name such as from Newbrough in Northumberland, which is derived from the Old English words niwe, meaning "new," and burh, meaning "fortification."

 Early Origins of the Newbroe family

-Another 205 words (15 lines of text) covering the years 126 and 1267 are included under the topic Early Newbroe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newbroe research.
+Another 104 words (7 lines of text) covering the years 126 and 1267 are included under the topic Early Newbroe History in all our PDF Extended History products and printed products wherever possible.

 Newbroe Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Newborough, Newburgh and others.